libretro/docs/docs/library/gearcoleco.md

 ## BIOS

-Gearcoleco require a BIOS file to work.
+Gearcoleco requires a BIOS file to work.

 Required or optional firmware files go in the frontend's system directory.